DFE-Digital/ghbfs-cms-prototype/docs/documentation/install/run-the-kit.md

 You’ll use the terminal to start and stop the kit.

-## Open the prototype folder in terminal
+## open the prototype folder in terminal

 If you're following the installation guide, you'll already have the terminal open in the right folder.